Helios ENDO-Clinic Hamburg

 - Implantation of bicondylar total knee prostheses

-- Implantation of bound knee prostheses (tailored endoprostheses)
+- Implantation of bound knee prostheses (custom-made endoprostheses)

-- One-stage and two-stage revision interventions in the case of prosthetic joint infection
+- One-stage and two-stage revision interventions for infectious prosthesis lesions

 - Knee arthroscopy

-- Endoscopic meniscus repair (suturing, partial or total removal, etc.)
+- Endoscopic meniscus surgery (suturing, partial or total removal, etc.)

-- Ligament plastic surgery (anterior and posterior cruciate ligament, patellofemoral ligament) in patellar instability
+- Ligament plastic surgery (anterior and posterior cruciate ligament, patellofemoral ligament) for patellar instability

 - Cartilage and bone tissue transplantation (OATS technique)